 Making the decision to buy a home can be pretty exciting.
-Whether you want to get an investment property, a place closer to town, or maybe something bigger for your growing family, whatever the reason may be, it’s one of the largest and most significant purchases you can make.
+Whether you want to get an investment property, a place closer to town, or maybe something bigger for your growing family, it’s one of the largest and most significant purchases you can make.
 It’s important to think carefully about this decision.
-You could very well be living in it for a number of years (if not your entire life) and you have to know if it can withstand the test of time.
-A building and pest inspection is nothing unheard of but unfortunately, a number of people choose to forgo it.
+You could very well be living in it for a number of years (if not your entire life).
+Knowing if it can withstand the test of time is a must.
+A building and pest inspection isn’t something new but unfortunately, a number of people choose to forgo it.

-There are a number of things to check in a potential house and it’s a good idea to get a professional in to perform the relevant checks.
+There are a number of things to check in a potential house.
+It’s always a good idea to get a professional in to perform the relevant checks.
 Yes, it will cost you a few hundred dollars, but it’s worth the extra expenditure as opposed to ending up with a nightmare on your hands.

 Here are a few pointers that can guide you on your next house purchase.